Popmotion/popmotion/docs/learn/basics/velocity-and-physics.md

 ### `decay`

 [`decay`](/api/decay) exponentially decreases a velocity over time.
-It's a form of the algorthim used in smartphone momentum scrolling, making it a natural-feeling way of slowing something down.
+It's a form of the algorithm used in smartphone momentum scrolling, making it a natural-feeling way of slowing something down.

 Based on the initial properties and `velocity`, it'll automatically calculate a `target` to animate to.